SaraOsacar/SaraOsacar/README.md

 • 🚀 I'm looking for a job to gain experience and continue learning.<br>
 • 🌱 I’m reinforcing and expanding my knowledge of Javascript, React, and Node JS.<br>
 • 👀 I'm very curious and thoroughly enjoy reading and discovering new things constantly.<br>
-• 🌎 I lived in 3 different countries.
-After 15 years working in culture, I changed my career to web developer.
+• 🌎 I lived in 3 different countries and I changed my career to web developer.
 Always willing to keep learning.<br>
 • 📫 How to reach me [Check my LinkedIn](https://www.linkedin.com/in/saraosacar).<br>
 • 📩 Email: saraosacar@gmail.com<br>